MBelniak/diamond-hands-portfolio/README.md

 Parses xlsx report file from XTB platform and draws a chart of portfolio value, cash and profit over time, with comparison to S&P 500 index.
-Present assets breakdown with potential profits if positions were never closed.
+Presents assets breakdown with potential profits if positions were never closed.

-Just a playground to see what's possible with public yahoo API (historical stock prices, split events).
+It's just a playground to see what's possible with public yahoo API (historical stock prices, split events).
 Uses Currency Exchange API for fetching historical exchange rates.
 Redis database is used to cache the prices and exchange rates, updated daily.